 When, in 1997, we bought our land and home on the Oakville Cross Road in Napa Valley the property included a three-acre Cabernet Sauvignon vineyard that was planted in 1992.
 Justin Meyer of Silver Oak, a close friend of the family that sold us the property, selected the vines for replanting what was formerly Pinot Noir.
 This vineyard has produced the bulk of the wines made so far.
 In fact, wines in 1998, 1999, 2000 and 2001 were all produced using grapes from the original vineyard, now known as Block 1.
 The vines are planted in a 10’ by 6’ grid on undrained alluvial, heavy clay soil.

-Beginning in 2015 all of our wines are made on our estate by Jeff Ames and his colleague Dave Grega.
+Since 2015 all of our wines have been made on our estate by Jeff Ames.

 Bill and Ginger Nemerever